Why we Recommend Everyone use Amazon CloudWatch Logs

 For example, at a Fortune 500 manufacturing organization, we used CloudWatch Logs as part of a serverless monitoring and notification pipeline wherein we used Lambda functions to log data to AWS CloudWatch Logs.
-From these logs, we used Lambda to trigger and copy the data into the customer’s existing in-house ELK cluster where the customer setup a dashboard to view and use the audit information.
+From these logs, we used Lambda to trigger and copy the data into the customer’s existing in-house ELK cluster where the customer set up a dashboard to view and use the audit information.

 Similarly, for another customer, we are forwarding their logs to CloudWatch Logs from not just CloudTrail, VPC flow logs but also from EC2 instances, (that is, both security logs and application logs).
-From there, the logs are forwarded to a SIEM solution on-premise.
+From there, the logs are forwarded to an SIEM solution on-premise.
 We’ve also had customers that use CloudWatch Logs as their primary logging solution, using the service as their primary DevOps inspector.

 AWS CloudWatch Logs are a powerful mechanism for continuous monitoring to ensure that companies maintain their desired system state.
-Whether you have an external logging solution or not, the DevOps team at Flux7 recommend CloudWatch Logs as the first stop for all logging data.
+Whether you have an external logging solution or not, the DevOps team at Flux7 recommends CloudWatch Logs as the first stop for all logging data.

 Get Started with AWS